Post and core: Non-metallic

 Overall, non-metallic posts show a lower incidence of root fracture due to their ability to resist high stress without permanent deformation and breaking.
 Non-metallic posts should not be used if there is insufficient sound tooth tissue (ferrule).
 The sound tooth tissue should be at least 1.5 mm circumferentially further apical to the core.
 Non-metallic posts are also more aesthetic than metal posts as metal posts will shine through all-ceraminc restorations and non-metallic posts' optical properties are closer to tooth tissue (except for carbon fibre posts due to the darker material).
 Non-metallic posts are easier to remove from teeth if needed than metal posts.
 Direct use of non-metallic posts in the most common use but they can also be built up in the laboratory.

 Zirconia

 Zirconia posts have high strength.
 However, they are brittle and have a high modulus which can potentially lead to root fracture.
 It can be difficult to remove the posts if needed.
 Zirconium posts can't be etched, thus leading to difficulty in retention of composite core.

 Ceramic

 Ceramic posts are made from a brittle material.
 These posts can be too strong which can lead to root fracture.
 It can be difficult and even impossible to remove a ceramic post.

 Fibre reinforced resins

 Fibre reinforced resins are a form of non-metallic posts and include carbon fibre, fibreglass and woven polyethylene ribbon-reinforced composites.
 These posts are more flexible, more aesthetic, and they have similar properties to dentine.
-However, they can only used when there is sufficient tooth tissue remaining as they can delaminate upon exposure to moisture and this can lead to post failure.
+However, they can only be used when there is sufficient tooth tissue remaining as they can delaminate upon exposure to moisture and this can lead to post failure.